by Bob Richards of Maxfield Laboratories 2020

 This time I bought the version of the LM3886 chip that doesn't need an insulator and heat transfer compound at the heatsink.

 At max power output, this design doesn't push the 3886 anywhere near its power limit.
+Power supply voltage could be significantly higher.

 Since hot air rises, it makes best sense to have heat sinks with vertical fins, so it can flow easier.